Nico-Curti/rFBP/publications/README.md

 ----------

-In this folder we store all papers and reports related to this library.
+In this folder we store all the papers and reports related to this library.

 If we can not share source codes for copyright reasons we provide a link to them.

 ## Conference Paper